recolic/microsoft-intune-archlinux/README.md

 2. copy /etc/os-release from ubuntu 2004 to archlinux
 3. make sure you followed procedure of official doc

+It's suggested to keep the Ubuntu VM powered-on forever, to keep the certificate valid.

 ## Move certificates from Level-2 machine to Level-1 machine

 > You need to keep your level-2 machine running, or your certificate will invalidate in 1 month.